open/close all folders

 - Unwitting Pawn: To Bernkastel in EP4 and EP8.

-- Used to Be a Sweet Kid: Until the death of her family and her strained relationship with Eva afterwards.
+- Used to Be a Sweet Kid: Cheerful and ridiculously cute when she was 6.
+The death of her family and her strained relationship with Eva afterwards made her the cold, bitter and sarcastic young woman she is now.

 - The Watcher: Featherine delays Ange's arrival on Rokkenjima (and eventual real-world death) so that she could observe Battler's game and read it to her.

-- What the Hell, Hero?: Ange accuses Battler of hiding what really happened on Rokkenjima from her in EP8, as she is far more interested in learning the truth than remembering the happy times she had with her family, but she takes it back when she realizes that he wasn't as completely in the wrong, and she in the right, as she first thought.
+- What the Hell, Hero?: Ange accuses Battler of hiding what really happened on Rokkenjima from her in EP8, as she is far more interested in learning the truth than remembering the happy times she had with her family.
+She eventually takes it back when she realizes that he wasn't as completely in the wrong, and she in the right, as she first thought.

-- When She Smiles: Noted by Amakusa in the sixth arc.
+- When She Smiles: Her smile is noted by Amakusa in the sixth arc.

 - Wrestler in All of Us: In Episode 8, she apparently wakes up Battler with a Diving Elbow Drop on the morning of the conference.
 And in Ougon Musoukyoku she has her DABURU JAAMAN!